aff3ct/streampu/docs/tests_advanced.md

 - **First task**: To be correct, a chain should start with a task that have no input socket.
 As a consequence, there is only one first task and it is possible to choose between `read` and `initialize` tasks.
-- **Middle task**: A task that have an input and an output socket.
+- **Middle task**: A task that has an input and an output socket.
 It is up to the user to decide the number and the combination of middle tasks he wants.
 It is possible to select between `relay`, `relayf`, `increment` and `incrementf` tasks.